As an infantry soldier, my purpose in life was to be a protector. To do what others wouldn’t in our country’s time of

 When I stuck to this routine I felt happy.
 I was ambitious again.
 The routine was working.

 I had my falls from the wagon.
 I still had dark days.
 But whenever I got really dark, the lessons learned through meditation helped me back.

 Meditation uses breathing to bring you back to centre.
 When your mind drifts off you catch yourself.
 You go back to focusing on your breathing and soon you are back in a meditative state.
 Over time you catch yourself quicker and quicker.

 You use the same principle to centre yourself when you slip to the “dark side”.
 The state where everything seems hopeless.
 An anxious, depressive prison.

 At first, if I went to the dark side I could be gone for hours, days before I realised I had drifted.
 The longer I was gone the harder it is to pull myself back to the light.
 Now, if I find myself in a negative rut I can identify quickly.
 I reassess my routine and tighten up where I’ve been slacking.
-A quick routine adjustment and I’m back on the positive wagon.
+A quick routine adjustment and I’m back on the positivity wagon.

 I started putting this concept on paper.
 Brainstorming how I could deliver this to veterans in a way that would help them stay away from the dark side.
 So many veterans (and civilians) need to rediscover what it was like to be highly motivated and ambitious in life.